The Whitewater Kayaking Season

 Kayak Friendly Gear

-Some of the smaller accessories also came in handy whilst on the water, the Drinks Bottle managed to keep my coffee warm for the full duration of my trip and the forever versatile Dry Pouch came handy for storing my phone allowing me to grab it on route for that obligatory photo.
+Some of the smaller accessories also came in handy whilst on the water, the water bottle managed to keep my coffee warm for the full duration of my trip and the forever versatile Dry Pouch came handy for storing my phone allowing me to grab it on route for that obligatory photo.